Don't Overthink it. Preferring Shorter Thinking Chains for Improved LLM Reasoning: m : faster and better inference of reasoning LLMs

 The \methodm{3} method yields even greater performance improvements, incurring only a modest increase in thinking compute compared to \methodm{1}.
 When compared to majority$@k$, \methodm{3} consistently achieves higher performance with lower thinking compute across all models and compute budgets.
 For example, with the QwQ-$32$B model (\cref{fig:qwq_compute}), and an average compute budget of $80$k thinking tokens per example, \methodm{3} improves accuracy by $2\%$ over majority@$k$.
+For the R$1$-$670$B model (\cref{fig:r1670_compute}), \methodm{3} consistently outperforms majority voting, yielding an approximate $4\%$ improvement with an average token budget of $100$k.

-\paragraph{Time-to-answer.} Finally, the aggregated time-to-answer results are shown in~\Cref{fig:agg_time}, with per-benchmark details in~\cref{app:all_data}.\footnote{For readability, the oracle is excluded from \Cref{fig:agg_time}, and methods are compared across a subset of sample sizes.} As sample size increases, majority$@k$ exhibits longer time-to-answer, driven by a higher probability of sampling generations with extended thinking chains, requiring all trajectories to complete.
+\paragraph{Time-to-answer.} Finally, the math aggregated time-to-answer results are shown in~\Cref{fig:agg_time}, with GPQA-D results shown in \cref{fig:gpqa_time} and pe math benchmark in~\cref{app:all_data}.\footnote{For readability, \Cref{fig:agg_time} omits the oracle, and methods are compared across a subset of sample sizes.} As sample size increases, majority$@k$ exhibits longer time-to-answer, driven by a higher probability of sampling generations with extended thinking chains, requiring all trajectories to complete.
 Conversely, the \methodm{1} method shows \textit{reduced} time-to-answer with larger sample sizes, as the probability of encountering a short answer increases.
 This trend also holds for the \methodm{3} method after three reasoning processes complete.

 This phenomenon makes the \methodm{1} and \methodm{3} methods substantially more usable compared to basic majority$@k$.
 For example, when using the LN-Super-$49$B model (\cref{fig:nvidia_time}), with a sample size of $5$, the \methodm{1} method reduces time consumption by almost $50\%$ while also increasing performance by about $1.5\%$ compared to majority@$k$.
 When considering a larger sample size of $9$, the performance values are almost the same but \methodm{1} is more than $55\%$ faster.